 Press Coffee Roasters – Scottsdale, Arizona

 If you’re a coffee drinker who’s a fan of nostalgia, Press Coffee Roasters in Scottsdale is the place for you.
 The inviting coffee shop is crafted with reclaimed wood deriving from the home of the person who invented the icebox.
 In 2008, Press Coffee Roasters hosted Arizona’s very first latte art throwdowns.
-During balmy Arizona summers, patrons flock to this coffee shop in order to cool off with its signature cold brew.
+During balmy Arizona summers, patrons flock to this luxury coffee shop in order to cool off with its signature cold brew.
 The business also prides itself on its hot beverage offerings.
 Burgeoning java connoisseurs can hone their skills by taking the Coffee 101 course the business offers.
 In the class, you’ll learn the history of different types of coffee and how the journey from seed to cup creates the flavors you enjoy today.

 Jackson Hole Roasters – Jackson, Wyoming